 A customer, internal or external, who complains... it happens.
 It is possible (and desirable) to improve your ability to react to a difficult situation in order to maintain a good customer experience.
 To achieve this, you must first identify your own sales style, manage your emotions, clarify the customer's real expectations, and communicate with him or her according to the objective.
+Knowing yourself better first and then understanding the customer better will allow you to transform a complaint situation into a loyalty opportunity.

 Proactive vs. reactive to avoid recurring difficult situations